-Surveyed MSMEs reported using a variety of both online and offline tools to manage the business activities about which they were asked, with Facebook apps frequently used as critical tools for conducting multiple business activities.
-Despite the reported importance of Facebook apps^{xxiii} and other digital tools for conducting these business activities, offline methods^{xxiv} had a strong foothold in surveyed MSMEs' operations.
-This suggests that digital tools augmented and amplified, rather than replaced, more traditional offline methods for each business activity about which surveyed MSMEs were asked.
+Surveyed MSMEs used a variety of both online and offline tools to manage business activities, with Facebook apps emerging as critical tools for conducting multiple business activities.
+Despite the reported importance of Facebook apps^{xx} and other digital tools for conducting business activities, offline methods had a strong foothold in MSMEs' operations suggesting that digital tools augmented and amplified, rather than replaced, more traditional offline methods.